UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

          - Create a working directory where you can code along.

            - Example.
-If your username is bbrydsoe and you are at HPC2N, then we recommend you create this folder:
+If your username is ``bbrydsoe`` and you are at HPC2N, then we recommend you create this folder:

            .. code-block:: console

-              $ /proj/nobackup/hpc2n2023-110/bbrydsoe/
+              $ /proj/nobackup/r-py-jl-m/bbrydsoe/

       .. tab:: Cosmos